Stanzi Potenza: What Fresh Hell is This?

 Since January 2022, Potenza has seen success with the podcast What Fresh Hell is This?, affiliated with the Pod People network, where she presents original sketches and humorous observations.

 Personal life

-Potenza is bisexual, non-binary, and uses both she/her and they/them pronouns.
+Potenza is bisexual.
+She previously identified as non-binary and used both she/her and they/them pronouns; however, in 2026, she clarified via Threads that she does not consider herself non-binary and now only uses she/her pronouns.
 She has expressed her hope that fans of her content "feel like it's okay to be unapologetically yourself.
 Sometimes people comment on my videos and say, 'I wish I could say this,' or, 'This is what I wish I could be.'
 Be that person!
 Live your life for yourself.
 I wouldn't be where I am now if I was thinking about what everyone else thought of me."

 Potenza has ADHD, having been diagnosed in August 2022.
 She later discussed the diagnosis on an episode of her podcast.
 Additionally, Potenza suffers from right temporal lobe epilepsy and experiences tonic–clonic seizures.
 She also suffers from insomnia.

 She has been "slightly obsessed" with sharks since childhood and was once featured by the Discovery Channel's Shark Week as a "Shark Week super fan".